 The curriculum for the Neuroradiology Fellowship is designed to provide fellows with extensive hands-on training in a wide range of advanced clinical procedures.

-- Computerized tomography (CT) - four months
+- Computerized tomography (CT) - three months

 - Research or electives - one month